JN-gith/Hardware/README.md

 ### [ Notes about Certain Kits ]

-- Samsung C-die scales negatively past 1.35v
+- Samsung C-die scales negatively past 1.35v, and sometimes even degrades the silicon
 - Crucial does not use any Hynix memory ICs
-- 8Rev.B tRAS is very loose. tRCDRD must be loose to overclock too -- doesn't scale with voltage on majority of timings
+- 8Gbit Rev.B tRAS is very loose. tRCDRD must be loose to overclock too -- doesn't scale with voltage on majority of timings
-- 8Rev.E tRCD is still loose. tRFC is loose too
+- 8Gbit Rev.E tRCD is still loose. tRFC is loose too
 - S8B can do very very low tRCD and tRFC